mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 ### Temporal Session Operations

+Most of the time, you are interested in working with current data.
+You do *not* need to specify anything special for this.
+Just work with sessions as you normally would.

-There are two extension methods added to Raven's `IDocumentSession` interface that are used to access temporal versions of the common session operations.
+Sometimes you may want to work with past or future data.
+For this, there is an extension method added to Raven's `IDocumentSession` interface that is used to access temporal versions of the common session operations.
 (Currently only synchronous sessions are supported)

     // access data at a particular moment session.Effective(dto).Whatever()

-    // access current data
-    session.EffectiveNow().Whatever()

-By providing an effective date, revisions of the data can be made in the past, present, or future.
-Both methods have the same effect. `EffectiveNow()` is just a convenience method that wraps `Effective(DateTimeOffset.UtcNow)` to make common operations less cumbersome.

 The methods available from here are the same as you're already used to with raven synchronous session methods, such as `.Store()`, `.Delete()`, `.Load()`, and `.Query()`.